hawkinsecurity/simple-directory-bruteforce/README.md

 # simple-directory-bruteforce

-A simple bruteforce script which takes a wordlist and list of urls as input.
+A simple directory bruteforce script which takes a wordlist and list of urls as input.
+The output file from this script can then be imported into burp's sitemap with this extension: https://github.com/SmeegeSec/Burp-Importer

 The flag options are as follows:
 -u , --url = Path to url input file (REQUIRED)